Course Overview and Login

 Content of Course

 This 12-topic course may be accessed at any time using a computer or mobile device with an Internet connection.
-Each topic contains 2-8 pages of relavant information and real-life examples, as well as:
+Each topic contains 2-8 pages of relevant information and real-life examples, as well as:

 - Multiple-choice self-tests to "Apply Your Knowledge."

-- Relevant court cases and additional "Tell Me More" resources.
+- Court cases and "Tell Me More"for further reference.

-- Glossary of Terms and Acronyms and more Resources for further reference.
+- Glossary of Terms and Acronyms and more Resources.

 Topics in Course - 12